Oklahoma tops James Madison, advances to championship series

 Alexander, who pitched complete games in wins over Oklahoma and No. 5 seed Oklahoma State to reach the semifinals, lasted into the fifth inning Monday.
 The crowd of mostly Oklahoma fans gave a tearful Alexander a standing ovation as she left the field.

+“Game recognizes game, and she is a baller,” Juarez said.
+“I have mad respect for her, and she gave everything she had and I think it’s really awesome that they did give her that standing ovation.
+She earned it.
+She deserves it.
+She’s worked hard, and I think she’s a competitor, and she did great this year.”

 It was the first World Series appearance for James Madison (41-4), the Colonial Athletic Association champion.
+Oklahoma coach Patty Gasso said James Madison and coach Loren LaPorte gave softball a boost.

+“I think singlehandedly James Madison made our sport better because they brought a lot of people in that wanted to watch them,” Gasso said.
+“I think that’s the ultimate compliment I could give a coach and a program.”

 Oklahoma (54-3) will play the winner of Monday’s second semifinal between No. 3 seed Alabama and No. 10 Florida State in a series that will start Tuesday.
 Oklahoma is going for its fifth national title after winning in 2000, 2013, 2016 and 2017.